aeonSolutions/PCB-Prototyping-Catalogue/README.md

   - for indoor light switch (direct fit inisde the outlet juction box)
   - with touch LCD TFT Display for a direct replacement of the mechanical light switch
 - Home Automation: February revison of the indoor home wellbeing and plant monitoring smart device
+- (NEW !!!)
+Home Automation: March revison for the indoor home wireless electromagnetic wave safety smart device
 <br>

 - Proof of Concept of a Smart DAQ Device able to Upload Live Experimental Sensor Data to a Data Repository with a Unique Data Fingerprint ID.
 Two PCBs are being fabricated: